 Mat will focus on public law – care proceedings started by local authorities which can lead to care orders, supervision orders, emergency protection orders and secure accommodation orders.
 With 17 years’ experience, he is able to take a case through from start to finish so that clients know he will support them throughout, without needing to bring in barristers.

-Fellow partners Brenda Spain and Anita Hennessey, both very experienced in acting for parties in children’s law proceedings and both members of the Advanced Family Law panel, will provide expert advice when children are involved in Child Arrangements Orders (residence or contact).
+Anita Hennessey is also very experienced in acting for parties in children’s law proceedings and both members of the Advanced Family Law panel, will provide expert advice when children are involved in Child Arrangements Orders (residence or contact).
 Penny-jo Wilson in Hereford and Rhiannon Hughes in Cheltenham bring their private children’s law expertise to the team to ensure that children have a say in their future; Penny-jo can also support you in care proceedings.

 Money is often a worry, we offer legal aid for care cases which is a right for parents and children.